rainbowsend/SHTOOLS/src/cppdoc/the_cpp_interface.md

-The cpp interface is as consitent as possible to the Fortran interface.
-That means the cpp function and argument names are equivalent to the fortran names.
+The cpp interface is as consistent as possible to the Fortran interface.
+That means the cpp function and argument names are equivalent to the Fortran names.
 Moreover, we use the same order of arguments.
-However, additional arguments are requiered for Fortran arrays with assumed shape and character arrays.
-These additional arguments are inserted behind the corrsponding array argument.
+However, additional arguments are required for Fortran arrays with assumed shape and character arrays.
+These additional arguments are inserted behind the corresponding array argument.

 # Arrays
-For the cpp interface any datastructure that satisfies the following conditions can be used as 'array' argument:
+For the cpp interface any data structure that satisfies the following conditions can be used as 'array' argument:

 * The elements must be stored in column-major order
-* The datatypes must agree
+* The data types must agree
 * The size must be the same (the total number of elements)

 For example the Fortran Array